 If you get through the initial boot phase but cannot complete the install, the menu optionmay be helpful.
-It lets you store system error logs and configuration information from the installer to a floppy, or download them using a web browser.
+It lets you store system error logs and configuration information from the installer on a storage medium, or download them using a web browser.
 This information may provide clues as to what went wrong and how to fix it.
 If you are submitting a bug report, you may want to attach this information to the bug report.

 Other pertinent installation messages may be found in

 after the computer has been booted into the installed system.